- Mobile Malware Threats

 The Cost of Malvertising for Publishers & Platforms

-Malicious advertising can cost publishers and platforms/networks in the moment and into the future, in time and resources spent cleaning up bad ads, and in loss of potential revenue.
-When a malvertising attack hits its site or platform, a business needs to act swiftly, in order to protect its users from harm, and/or reassure its partners of its high standards and professionalism.
-The process of tracing the source of a bad ad — including communicating with demand sources and other supply-chain partners — is time-consuming and exacting, and it takes digital professionals away from the projects that help move the business forward.
-Meanwhile, troubleshooting by turning demand partners on and off leaves revenue on the table.Â
+Malvertising attacks are detrimental to a publisher’s reputation, so businesses need to act swiftly in order to protect their users from harm and reassure partners.
+However, the process of tracing the source of a bad ad — including communicating with demand sources and other supply-chain partners — is time-consuming and exacting, and it takes digital professionals away from the projects that help move the business forward.

-When users are surfing on the web and choose to avoid a website because they believe it’s unsafe or the publisher doesn’t value their engagement, there’s a ripple effect on the business’s bottom line.
-The publisher loses the ability to monetize the lifetime value of that user.
-Having a reputation for hosting bad ads can not only decrease traffic for a publisher but also harm any publisher’s or platform’s efforts to solidify relationships with business partners.
-Publishers will choose to de-prioritize or not work with platforms known for hosting bad ads, and quality advertisers.
-Malvertising incidents can easily lead users to download ad blockers.
-Aside from the fact that these ad blockers prevent publishers from monetizing users’ sessions, some ad blocking software makes for a worse user experience.
-The software may slow down page load — and some ad blockers don’t even block all ads, but allow ads from buyers who have paid the software developer to be whitelisted.
-And some of those ads could still contain malvertising.
-Diminished traffic and reputation drive down CPMs and opens the door to new ad quality issues from malicious or low-quality advertisers to whom higher CPMs would be a barrier to entry.
+When users choose to avoid a website because they believe it’s unsafe or the publisher doesn’t value their engagement, there’s a ripple effect on the business’s bottom line because the publisher loses the ability to monetize the lifetime value of that user.
+Having a reputation for hosting bad ads not only decreases traffic but also harms the publisher’s efforts to solidify relationships with business partners.
+Diminished traffic and reputation drive down CPMs and open the door to new ad quality issues from malicious or low-quality advertisers for whom higher CPMs would be a barrier to entry.

 Anti Malvertising: Techniques for Detecting Malware